How to get started interpreting your own dreams – in the context of a personal relationship with God.

 - REVIEW your dreams to learn and adjust your understanding

-If this blog has helped you learn to interpret dreams, please leave a comment below!
+If this blog has helped you get started, please leave a comment below!
+I’d love to hear from you.

-I hope you have found this article helpful.
-If you want to know more, do subscribe to my emails below to receive regular dream interpretation tips.
+I hope you found this article helpful.
+If you want to know more, do subscribe to emails to receive regular dream interpretation tips.

-The purpose of this blog is to provide solid biblical foundations for interpreting dreams, change mindsets in the church, and encourage others to make their own dream journey with God.
+The purpose of this blog is to provide biblical foundations for interpreting dreams and encourage others to make their own dream journey.
 I am primarily a writer and bible teacher – who loves dreams, and I hope you will be inspired to learn to interpret your own dreams.

 It is not currently my aim to routinely engage in dream interpretations or provide training, except through writing blog posts.
 You can read my most up to date position on interpreting dreams here: Requests for dream interpretations.